Grants & scholarships

 A much smaller portion of gift aid is awarded based on merit – like having a special talent or excelling academically in high school.

-Grants and scholarships are awarded through a variety of programs, including the federal Pell Grant program, the Cal Grant program, the Middle Class Scholarship program and the Blue and Gold Opportunity Plan.
+Grants and scholarships are awarded through a variety of programs, including the federal Pell Grant program, the Cal Grant program, the Middle Class Scholarship program.

 Fortunately, you don’t need to file a separate application for every program.
 To be considered for all UC, state, and federal grants and scholarships, apply for financial aid.

 Gift aid is just one part of the financial aid equation.
-Although gift aid can help cover a portion of your costs, you may need to cover the rest through student loans and earnings from part-time jobs.
+Although gift aid can help cover a portion of your costs, you may need to cover the rest through earnings from part-time jobs and student loans.

-Learn more about the Blue and Gold Opportunity Plan »
+Learn more about the Blue and Gold »

 Private scholarships